 Making the fudge balls is the easiest because you don’t need any extra equipment.
 I preferred the pumpkin pie fudge balls because they had more cinnamon sugar, which complimented the pumpkin fudge.

 However, I love the Pumpkin Pie Fudge Mini Pies, which look a little like Reese’s Peanut Butter Cups.
-To make them, you’ll need a set of silicon baking cups, which are fun for baking everything from cupcakes to Hash Brown Sausage Muffins.

 Easy Pumpkin Pie Fudge

 - 1 (15 ounce) can pumpkin puree